Parth099/Azure-Certs/ANS-C01/01 - VPC/03 - PrivateLink.md

 There is an option to connect to a private EC2 Instance via an interface endpoint.
 This is called "Connect Using EC2 Instance Connect Endpoint".

 The connection requester (*you*) is sending data to AWS's public API infrastructure, and they're pushing it through the endpoint.
 When the SSH connection is initiated the endpoint acts as a relay for the EC2 and sends the data over the endpoint which is then displayed via the EC2 Instance Connect UI.
+When the EC2 window is loaded, you will see that the connection request is _coming_ from the Interface IP of the endpoint.[^1]

+[^1]: There is an option to have connections stem from requester IP.